Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 *   Sustained disruption of discussions or other events.
 *   Making assumptions about others' identities or backgrounds.
 *   Exclusionary behavior or creating a hostile environment for any member.
-*   Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, relationships, or employment.
+*   Continued one-on-one communication after requests to cease.
+*   Unwelcome or unsolicited advances or invitations.

 ### Enforcement Responsibilities